spiritofjon/beautifulhugo/README.md

 # Beautiful Hugo - Modified by spiritofjon
 This theme has been personalized mostly in color scheme but also in some functional ways.
-I highly recommend getting the original upstream version instea of using this custom version.
+I highly recommend getting the original upstream version instead of using this custom version.
 * * *
 ![Beautiful Hugo Theme Screenshot](https://github.com/halogenica/beautifulhugo/blob/master/images/screenshot.png)